mohamed255255/SpamEmailFiltering/README.md

  # 2.Data Preprocessing & Features Extraction:

-   First off I applied data cleaning in order to removes unnecessary elements like HTML tags, punctuation, dates, and email addresses to improve the quality of text data.
+   1. I applied data cleaning in order to removes unnecessary elements like HTML tags, punctuation, dates, and email addresses to improve the quality of text data.

    2.Tokenization: Splits text into tokens , so each later process focuses only on a single word and